 Graduates are well prepared for a career in industrial, commercial, or governmental organisations with particular responsibility for information and process security.

-Career destinations include: Information security manager, risk manager, technical security roles in computer forensics, identity management roles, secure systems developer, industrial and university research.
+Career destinations include: information security manager, risk manager, technical security roles in computer forensics, identity management roles, secure systems developer, and industrial and university research.

 Read Javed's full testimonial

 "The Msc Information Security & Privacy provides students with a mix of both academic theory and hands on practical experience with the latest technology, practices and trends in cyber security.

 The academic curriculum was designed in such a way that each subject builds on current information security issues and countermeasures, and introduces students to latest ongoing technology.
 Classes are taught in an interactive fashion where each theory and learning outcome of that class is complimented through practical work, allowing me to build on my own experience by learning from my classmates as well as the lecturer.

 The lecturers here are a perfectly balanced mix of Britain’s brightest academic and business minds, who are always there for support and to drive you so that you deliver to your full potential."